Alexey3250/Alexey3250/README.md

 _For more projects, please visit my [GitHub profile](https://github.com/yourusername)._

+### 4. 6 Degrees of Bacon
+- CS50-AI Project0-Degrees is the first assignment of CS50 AI, where the task is to implement an algorithm to find the shortest path between two actors without Kevin Bacon.

 ## Education 🎓

 - Bachelor's Degree, Business/Managerial Economics, Faculty of Business and Economics, Mendel University in Brno, 2012 - 2015